Helene Thomas Bennett

-Helene Thomas Bennett (July 5, 1901 – April 27, 1988) was a bacteriologist and businesswoman who worked in Arizona.
+Helene Thomas Bennett (July 5, 1901 – April 27, 1988) was an American bacteriologist and businesswoman who worked in Arizona.
 She opened the Yuma Clinical Laboratory in 1926, in Yuma, Arizona, which became the second largest medical laboratory in Arizona.
 She was posthumously inducted into the Arizona Women's Hall of Fame in 2011.

 Biography

 Helene Alberta Thomas was born near Raton, New Mexico and was the eldest of three children of John Bertie Thomas and Catherine Helen (Wendell) Thomas.